Nursing Home Cases

 Normally, the statute of limitations for a nursing home negligence is two years, but this may be extended in some situations, especially if the victim or his or her family did not know of the negligence.
 However, make sure to consult an attorney sooner rather than later.

 If you have an injury claim contact us at Ackerman Law office.
 We handle are so confident in our ability to win we handle these claims on a contingent fee.
 We offer free initial consultations.
 All of our clients get prompt action and personal attention.
-See what our clients have to say on our Testimonials page.
+See what our clients have to say on our Client Reviews page.